 All prospective music majors must perform an admissions audition on their instrument of concentration for the music faculty.
 A description of repertoire expectations and the standard procedure for the audition can be found on the college website at https://finearts.limestone.edu/music/future-students.

 All incoming freshmen music majors must undergo an entrance examination in order to determine their knowledge of music theory and to evaluate basic musicianship such as aural skills.
 Success on this examination may permit the student to exempt Music 119, Fundamentals of Music Theory.
 Performance on the examination will not prevent a student from becoming a music major.

 Students may take a piano proficiency pre-examination in order to determine proper placement in the piano class sequence.
 All music students are required to pass a piano proficiency examination.
 This examination is generally given upon successful completion of required piano classes.
 Those not completing all portions of this examination must continue class piano study or private study until the proficiency is passed.
 The requirements of the proficiency may be found in the Music Department Handbook.

-Participation in the appropriate principal ensemble is required of every music student each semester of enrollment unless registered for Music 452 or 453.
+Music majors are required to take the following ensemble courses based on their primary instrument if those courses are offered (unless Music faculty approve and exemption): Participation in the appropriate principal ensemble is required of every music student each semester of enrollment unless registered for Music 452 or 453.